We’ve partnered with Clarkslegal to bring you a redundancy policy template - something any business with staff may need at some point.

 Selection, consultation and voluntary redundancy

 Of course, even if you do all you can to avoid redundancies, you may still find that you have to let go of some of your staff.
-Your redundancy policy should use clear criteria to outline how you will go about selecting the potential candidates for redundancy, and inform them of how the consultation process for those provisionally selected will unfold.
+You should use clear and objective selection criteria when selecting the potential candidates for redundancy.
+You may wish to set this out in the policy, together with more details on the consultation process you will follow.
+However, this policy is drafted to set out key principles only so as to allow the employer flexibility in the process.

 You may find that there are those who wish to take voluntary redundancy, and it’s helpful to have a section in your policy that explains how those who wish to volunteer for redundancy should go about doing so.